CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

 The device will be configured with the most up-to-date version of the OS and Office 2019 Standard as well as other apps such as Java, Python, and SysIntenals.

-If you chose to add a threat simulator during the lab setup, all devices will have the threat simulator agent installed in the devices that you add.
+If you choose to add a threat simulator during the lab setup, all devices will have the threat simulator agent installed in the devices that you add.

 The device will automatically be onboarded to your tenant with the recommended Windows security components turned on and in audit mode - with no effort on your side.